Overview of the EU Toy Safety Directive: What are the requirements?

 The directive currently bans 58 allergenic fragrances in most toys in concentrations above 100 mg/kg, and other fragrances listed in Part III of Annex II may only be used subject to labeling requirements.
 In addition, migration limits apply to 19 elements, including aluminum, boron, cadmium, lead, chromium, and mercury.

-Additional requirements apply to toys intended for children under three years of age or intended to be placed in the mouth.
+Additional requirements apply to toys intended for under-three-year-olds or intended to be placed in the mouth.
 These must not contain or allow the migration of certain harmful chemicals, such as bisphenol A and the VOCs formaldehyde and phenol, in amounts exceeding the limits listed in Appendix C of the directive.
 Nitrosamines and nitrosable substances are also prohibited in such toys.

 In 2022, non-compliance with chemical safety rules was the largest single reason for toys being recalled or withdrawn from sale in Europe.
 More specifically, non-compliant toys were often found to violate REACH regulation restrictions on phthalates or release an excessive amount of restricted elements.6